Caljay/Assembly-Calculator/README.md

 # Assembly-Calculator

+calculator in x86_64 MASM

-calculator in Win64 ASM, C++ used for input/output cause lazy
+C++ used for IO for readability